john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

     [16244600, 8358400, 40711, 681, 3425956]

 **NOTE**: It is important to know that when you retreive all of the keys or values from a dictionary in this way, they will not be ordered.
 Do not expect that you can predict what *order* these keys or values come out in.

+## Control Statements

+#### for loops

+#### while loops

+#### if statements

+## Indentation

+Did you notice in the `for` and `while` loops above how the content *inside* the loop was indented?
+That indentation is how Python decides what logic is contained within a loop, function, or class (more on those later).
+Unlike in other languages you might have seen, the indentation *really* matters in Python.

+`White Space` is almost as important as the text you write in Python.

+Here is an example of a correctly (though confusingly) indented piece of Python code:

+    if n == 0:
+     return 0
+    elif n == 1:
+          return 1
+    else:
+      return (n - 1) + (n - 2)

+The following example shows various indentation errors:

+        if n == 0:               # error: first line indented
+    return 0                     # error: not indented
+    elif n == 1:
+          return 1
+     else:                       # error: inconsistent dedent
+       return (n - 1) + (n - 2)

+In the end, the only way to make your code correct *and* readable is to be consistent with your indents.
+Do the same thing every time.
+The standard is four space per indent:

+    if n == 0:
+        return 0
+    elif n == 1:
+        return 1
+    else:
+        return (n - 1) + (n - 2)

 ## Comments!